-Destinations - The output number is greyed out if already in use, or striped (grey and black) if an incompatible module is fitted, for example an input module in a DX32.
+Destinations - The output number is greyed out if already in use, or striped when the output is not available in the current system configuration.

 Touch on a socket number to open a window with a list of current assignments and available controls for the socket.